annashipman/annashipman.github.io/_posts/2019-06-21-delegating-to-a-team.md

 ## Why I didn’t share context

 In fact, not sharing context was a deliberate decision on my part.
 I get *a lot* of emails and go to a lot of meetings.
-A lot of this are requests to do things that I don’t think are a priority at the moment, so it didn’t seem to make sense to me to pass all that on.
+A lot of this is requests to do things that I don’t think are a priority at the moment, so it didn’t seem to make sense to me to pass all that on.

 I also didn’t want to drown my team in emails, because it’s hard to get stuff done when you are getting lots and lots of emails.